FilipeDominguesGit/Basecone.Poc/README.md

 ## Features

 - DDD with clean architecture
-- Repository and Unit of work patter using entity framework [ EFcore with in memory DB ]
+- Repository and Unit of work patter using entity framework [ EfCore with in memory DB ]
-- CQS using mediator pattern [ Mediatr ]
+- CQS using mediator pattern [ EfCore + Mediatr ]
 	- Queries: Return a result and do not change the observable state of the system (are free of side effects).
-	- Commands: Change the state of a system but do not return a value. [ there some exeptions to the return value rule. ]
+	- Commands: Change the state of a system but do not return a value.
+[There some exeptions to the return value rule.]
 - Domain event support [ Mediatr ]
 - Automatic mapping between layers [ Automapper]
-- Swagger support
+- Swagger support [ Swashbuckle ]
+- Logging [ Serilog ]

 ## TODO
 - Implement example worker